Forgiveness, Women & Oaths

 Verses 5.33-37 (Mt.): in these scriptures, Jesus speaks upon oaths.
 Upon coming into court, people swore by God when giving their testimony.
 However, all Essene practitioners were known for never swearing an oath in court.
 All people understood that within their teaching the Essenes were not allowed to lie and would not lie.
 Not lying under any circumstances is one of many proofs that Jesus was a Nazarene Essene, for he finishes in v.
 37 with, “let your communication be, Yea, yea; Nay nay, for whatsoever is more than these cometh of evil.”
 Jesus lays down a whole new order of behavior and interpretation of the law—tell the truth at all times, and contrarily, do nothing that would require you to lie.

-Swearing by heaven and later discovered to be lying was perceived as tarnishing God Himself.
+Swearing by heaven, and discovering later to be lying, was perceived as tarnishing God Himself.
 The tarnish is similar to blaming the devil for everything you do wrong.
 Also, if you have to swear by God’s throne then what is your word worth?
 Can anyone believe you in the normal course of your day?
 Why are you having to bring God into every situation wherein conflict arises?
 Are you so sanctified in your motives and attitudes that you attribute Him with such ease?
-Instead of bringing God into the problems of your day and perhaps actions you took on your own, Jesus tells us to remit from such speech.
+Instead of bringing God into the problems of your day and the actions you took on your own, Jesus tells us to remit from such speech.

 God Bless!